Vitorrrocha/overthewire/bandit/3 - level2-3/README.md

 ```
 ls command going to list content in this directory, now you will see a file called spaces in this filename.

-to show the content in the spaces in this filename file you can run the cat command with the quotation marks("").
+to show the content in the spaces in this filename file you can run the cat command with the quotation marks(" ").

 ```shell
 cat ./"spaces in this filename"